Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

     custom:         # The file location where you store the custom certificate
 ```

-### ClassPath certificates
+### Classpath certificates

 This starter allows you to load certificates as classpath certificates by supplying them as part of
 the application.

-Add the certificate to `src/main/resources/keyvault` as classpath certificates.
+Add the certificates to `src/main/resources/keyvault` as classpath certificates.

 Notes:
 1. The alias (certificate name) is constructed from the filename of the
 certificate (minus the extension).
 So if your filename is `mycert.x509` the
 certificate will be added with the alias of `mycert`.
 2. The priority order of the certificates is:
-Certificates in jre -> Certificates in well-known file path -> Certificates in custom file path
+    1. Certificates from JRE.
+    2. Certificates from well-known file path.
+    3. Certificates from custom file path.
--> Certificates from Azure Key Vault -> classpath Certificates.
+    4. Certificates from Azure Key Vault.
+    5. Certificates from classpath.

 ## Troubleshooting